Constitution of the European Association for the Study of Religions

 Article 7.
 Elections

-i) The members of the Committee shall be elected for a period of three calendar years running from January 1st.
+i) The designated officers shall be elected for a period of three calendar years running from January 1st.
 A member may be re-elected, except that no member shall serve in the same office for more than two terms, and no member shall be elected for a total of more than five terms with or without intervening periods.
-The same terms apply to delegated members.

-ii) The elections shall be conducted by postal ballot.
-In cases where a candidate is unopposed there should be no postal ballot.
-Responsibility for the conduct of the elections lies with the Committee.
-The cooperation and the assistance of the national associations shall be requested in the conduct of the elections.
+ii) The designated officers shall be elected by the Committee.
+In cases where a candidate is unopposed there should be no vote.
 More specific rules for the conduct of the elections may be laid down by the General Assembly, provided always that they are consistent with these statutes.

 iii) The right to vote is strictly limited to individuals with valid current membership, either directly or via a national association as registered at the appropriate time with the membership secretary of the EASR (c.f. article 4).

 i) Amendments to this constitution may be made by two thirds majority of the General Assembly.
 Details of proposed amendments must be given to the members in advance and not later than the notice for the convening of the General Assembly (c.f.
 Article 5, iv).
 Amendments shall come into force immediately after the conclusion of the meeting at which they are carrried.